SharePoint/sp-dev-docs/docs/sp-add-ins/work-with-host-web-data-from-javascript-in-the-add-in-web.md

    ![Employee Orientation calendar with new events added for the orientation of two employees on the 10th and 11th of the month](../images/f8037509-4bf1-4c69-a673-ee6fe0f0dcb7.PNG)

-8. *Be sure you delete the two new events from the calendar before you select **Ensure Items are Scheduled** again.*
+8. Ensure that you delete the two new events from the calendar before you select **Ensure Items are Scheduled** again.

 9. To end the debugging session, close the browser window or stop debugging in Visual Studio.
 Each time that you select F5, Visual Studio retracts the previous version of the add-in and installs the latest one.